Jodi Nunnari

 Jodi Nunnari is an American cell biologist and pioneer in the field of mitochondrial biology.
-She is currently the director of the Bay Area Institute of Science, a founding principal investigator at the biotechnology company Altos Labs, and director of its Bay Area Institute of Science.
+She is currently a founding principal investigator at the biotechnology company Altos Labs, and director of its Bay Area Institute of Science.
 She is a distinguished professor emerita and former chair of the Department of Molecular and Cellular Biology at the University of California, Davis while also serving as the editor-in-chief of the Journal of Cell Biology.
 Nunnari served as president of the American Society for Cell Biology in 2018.

 Early life and education

 Nunnari was born in Cleveland, Ohio, and studied chemistry at the College of Wooster before obtaining a Ph.D. in pharmacology from Vanderbilt University, working with Lee Limbird.
 As a postdoctoral fellow with Peter Walter at the University of California, San Francisco, Nunnari pioneered the use of green fluorescent protein to visualize mitochondria in budding yeast, helping to establish the field of mitochondrial dynamics.